For each function, find (a) ƒ(2) and (b) ƒ(-1). See Example 7. ƒ ... | Study Prep in Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

-A function can be represented as a set of ordered pairs where each input (x-value) corresponds to exactly one output (y-value).
-Understanding this helps in identifying the output value for a given input by locating the pair with the matching first element.
+A function can be defined as a set of ordered pairs where each input (first element) is paired with exactly one output (second element).
+Understanding this helps in directly identifying the output values for given inputs by searching the pairs.

 Recommended video: